Applying to OSAP

 - have a total family gross income that falls below the applicable maximum based on your family size

-Applications are completed on a per-term basis, and students must be registered in courses before applications can be processed by the Financial Aid office.
+Applications are completed on a per-term basis, and students must be registered in courses before applications can be processed by the Financial Aid and Awards office.

 Ontario Student Grant

 Students have the option of accepting all of their OSAP funding (grants and loan), or only the grant.
 You can do this through your online OSAP account after your application is assessed.
 If you change your mind, you can request the loan online, up to 40 days before the end of your study period.

 You will need to repay your loan through the National Student Loans Service Centre (NSLSC).
 Here, you can:

 - see the status of your loan